informalsystems/hermes/proto-compiler/README.md

 $ SDK_DIR=$HOME/Code/cosmos-sdk cargo run
 ```

-The directory to which the Rust sources should be generated in before being copied to the appropriate location can be specified with the `OUT_DIR` environment variable: (default: `target/proto-rust/`)
+The directory to which the Rust sources should be generated in before being copied to the appropriate location can be specified with the `OUT_DIR` environment variable: (default: temporary directory via the `tempdir` crate)

 ```bash
 $ OUT_DIR=/tmp/rust cargo run